Can AI help you bring the right parts to the job site, every time?

 The dispatcher then relays to the specialist technician what they think the customer’s problem is, meaning that sometimes it’s two layers of guesswork sending the tech to the site.
 Even once they’ve gotten to a technician specialized in the right product line, not all technicians carry the same parts — so they have to hope they’re sending someone with the right inventory.

 We are using our Predii Repair IntelligenceTM platform to fix this problem.
-Our platform learns from years of service records, providing dispatchers with data-driven insights that help them more accurately diagnose the customer’s problem, ensuring that they can send the technician with the right equipment and expertise to perform the repair.
+Our AI solutions learn from years of service records, providing dispatchers with data-driven insights that help them more accurately diagnose the customer’s problem, ensuring that they can send the technician with the right equipment and expertise to perform the repair.
 But not only do we empower the dispatcher — we also provide insights and guidance to the technician, to ensure they cover all of their bases.
 These insights come from the same source, and are applied in many different ways: that’s democratized intelligence, enterprise-wide.
 The end result is that the technician arrives with a much clearer understanding of what needs to be done, and the required equipment to do so.

 We create these insights by applying custom AI techniques to the “unnatural-language” of service orders.
 AI is getting better and better at understanding human language, but generalist AI platforms don’t translate well to the unique format of service orders.
 These service orders do not always follow the grammatical conventions that generalist natural language processing systems are built to understand, but they do always relate a complaint, cause, and correction.
-Predii’s AI platform is built to speak complaint-cause-and-correction, enabling us to extract the knowledge inherent to service orders and augment dispatchers with the information they need to keep equipment operating.
+Predii’s patented NLP technology is built to speak complaint-cause-and-correction, enabling us to extract the knowledge inherent to service orders and augment dispatchers with the information they need to keep equipment operating.
 You can read more about our platform here.

 The real kicker?
 All of this only occurs if the problem somehow slips by remote monitoring and predictive maintenance — which we power, too.